Your Relationship with the Adoptive Family

 - No shared information – Not having even basic updates on your child from the adoptive family can be difficult.
 Many birth mothers in closed adoptions report dissatisfaction, as they are left always wondering whether their child is doing OK and what their life turned out to be like.

-- Negative impact on the child – A child not knowing who their biological parents are can potentially create identity and self-esteem issues, leading to questions without answers.
+- Negative impact on the child – Adopted children not knowing who their biological parents are can potentially create identity and self-esteem issues, leading to questions without answers.

 - A lack of important information – A closed adoption can make it difficult to obtain important medical information about the birth parents should the adoptive family and child need it.